Liam Payne: Death

 A group of fans gathered outside the front of the CasaSur Hotel in Argentina, where Payne died.

 In early October 2024, Payne and his girlfriend Kate Cassidy travelled to Argentina to renew his United States O visa at the US embassy in Buenos Aires and to attend Horan's The Show: Live on Tour concert at the city's Movistar Arena.
 He had posted about his intention to travel to Argentina in videos to his Snapchat account.
 Cassidy returned to her home in Florida on 14 October, with Payne staying in Argentina.
-A fan told reporters that Payne had approached them on 16 October and had appeared sober and discussed with them at length his time in Buenos Aires and his appreciation of the area.
 Shortly before his death, he told another fan staying at the same hotel that "I used to be in a boyband, that's why I'm so fucked up."

 Later that day, Payne died after falling from a third-floor balcony at the CasaSur hotel in the Palermo neighbourhood of Buenos Aires.
 Police went to the hotel following an emergency call from the hotel manager, who reported "an aggressive man who could be under the effects of drugs and alcohol".
 The manager indicated in the call that "when he is conscious he is destroying the entire room and we need you to send someone", noting that the man's life was at risk due to the room having a balcony.
 Minutes after emergency services arrived, Payne fell from the balcony and crashed to the ground.
-His death was confirmed at 5:11 p.m..
+His death was confirmed at 5:11 p.m.
 The emergency medical team that arrived at the hotel reported a "cranial fracture and extremely serious injuries" that led to Payne's immediate death.

 Alberto Crescenti, the director of Buenos Aires' public emergency medical service, announced Payne's death on the Argentine news channel TN, saying that the fall was from a height of approximately 13 to 14 m and that Payne sustained "very serious injuries incompatible with life" leaving "no possibility of resuscitation".
 Crescenti declined to comment on whether the death was a suicide or an accident.
 Pablo Policicchio, communications director for the Buenos Aires Security Ministry, stated that Payne "had jumped from the balcony of his room".
 The office did not respond to follow-up questions regarding the claim and directed the reporters to the prosecutor's office.
 The forensic experts later reported that Payne "did not adopt a reflexive posture to protect himself" and that he "could have fallen in a state of semi or total unconsciousness".
 According to Argentine journalist Paula Varela, citing unreleased CCTV footage, Payne accidentally fell to his death after fainting on the balcony.

 Payne's body was initially interred at the Cementerio Británico in Buenos Aires before being repatriated by air to the United Kingdom on 6 November.
 His funeral was held on 20 November at Saint Mary's Church in Amersham, Buckinghamshire.